Industrial & Systems Engineering (B.S.) - Resident

 4

-Select from the list of Approved Engineering Technical Elective Courses
+Select from the list of approved Engineering Technical Elective Courses.

 5

-ENGR 495 Directed Research is strongly recommended
+ENGR 495 is strongly recommended.

 Oval 1AudioBackArrowCloseShapeFill 1ArrowShapeArrowMenuMagnifying GlassShapeVideoWordmark WTC simple light Created with Sketch.